SINGHSHEKHAWAT1651786/Streamer/README.md

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the ()
+The easiest way to deploy your Next.js app is to use for the Stream application on